psf/bylaws/bylaws.md

 **Section 4.10.
-Voting Rights for Members of Multiple Membership Classes.** In the event that a member qualifies as a member of more than one membership class (e.g. a member is both a Supporting Member and a Managing Member), such member shall only have one (1) vote with respect to any action requiring the approval of the members or certain classes thereof.
+Voting Rights for Members of Multiple Membership Classes.** In the event that a member qualifies as a member of more than one membership class (e.g. a member is both a Supporting Member and a Contributing Member), such member shall only have one (1) vote with respect to any action requiring the approval of the members or certain classes thereof.